hamptonpieryc/website/content/docs/club-rules.md

-**11.3** Intoxicating Liquor may be supplied to or for the consumption on the premises by those persons over the age of 18 who are entitled to the use of the Club premises and for consumption of the premises by Club members.
+**11.3** Intoxicating Liquor may be supplied to or for the consumption on the premises by those persons over the age of 18 who are entitled to the use of the Club premises and for consumption off the premises by Club members.

 **11.4** The permitted hours for the supply of intoxicating liquor in the Club shall be such as are fixed from time to time by the GMC (subject to the terms of the Club